 As a result of these FOIA requests, the Church of Scientology obtained hundreds of thousands of pages of records from the files of government agencies concerning the Scientology religion, the Church of Scientology, Mr. Hubbard and Scientology leaders and members.
 These records, which were rife with false information and revealed a clear religious animus on the part of certain government officials against the Scientology religion, contain overwhelming and unequivocal evidence that the concerns that led Mr. Hubbard to write the Snow White Program were completely valid.

-Through the Freedom of Information Act, the Church of Scientology obtained hundreds of thousands of pages of records from the files of government agencies concerning the Scientology religion, the Church of Scientology, Mr. Hubbard and Scientology leaders and members.
-These records, which were rife with false information… contain overwhelming and unequivocal evidence that the concerns that led Mr. Hubbard to write the Snow White Program were completely valid.
+As a result of these FOIA requests, the Church of Scientology obtained hundreds of thousands of pages of records from the files of government agencies concerning the Scientology religion, the Church of Scientology, Mr. Hubbard and Scientology leaders and members.
+These records, which were rife with false information … contain overwhelming and unequivocal evidence that the concerns that led Mr. Hubbard to write the Snow White Program were completely valid.

 Indeed, subsequent Congressional Oversight Hearings in the United States confirmed that Mr. Hubbard, the Church of Scientology and Scientology leaders were targeted for discriminatory treatment, and for illegal and politically motivated information gathering designed to stigmatize and set a group apart as somehow inherently suspect under the law.